Full Circle Flashback: ‘Doom: Annihilation’ Review – “Direct-to-Video Epitomized”

 Friday, March 20th marked the momentous release of Doom: Eternal.
-Riding on a wave of seemingly unattainable hype, Eternal blew past any and all expectations, becoming hailed as not only a high mark for the Doom gaming franchise, but also a high mark for first person shooters in general.
+Riding on a wave of seemingly unattainable hype, Eternal blew past any and all expectations.
+It is not only a high mark for the Doom gaming franchise, but it is also a high mark for first-person shooters in general.
 While everyone is reveling in the hellish goodness of Eternal, I felt like it was time to look at something really hellish.
 For every force there is an equal and opposite force, and 2019’s Doom: Annihilation is about as low as you can get for Doom.

-The second film based off the Doom games, Doom: Annihilation couldn’t be more different from the first.
+The second film based on the Doom games, Doom: Annihilation couldn’t be more different from the first.
 That film, while not without its issues, was a largely enjoyable action movie that captured the spirit of the games.
 Doom: Annihilation captures nothing but the spirit of the forgettable direct-to-video brand of sci-fi that it indulges in.
-Yes, you read that correctly: despite being based off a hugely popular video game series that has experienced a massive surge in cultural relevance, Universal Studios decided to have their second adaptation of Doom be a C-grade, direct-to-video throwaway.
+Yes, you read that correctly.
+Despite being based on a popular and relevant video game series, Universal Studios decided to have their second adaptation of Doom be a C-grade, direct-to-video throwaway.

 Doom: Annihilation isn’t incompetent.
 Director Tony Giglio has been in this industry a while, making largely unremarkable movies for about 20 years.
 The point is, he knows the basics of storytelling and Doom: Annihilation tells a clear, cohesive story.
 Moreover, the sets are nice and Amy Manson makes for a solid lead as disgraced Lt.
 Joan Dark.
 On the surface, the film even follows the idea of the games pretty closely.